bereket6244/NumberPosition/README.md

 .
 The number you have to find never has similar digits

 ps.
 The history button is not functional yet.

-pps.
-The game isn't responsive for mobile yet so enjoy on your PC

 Enjoy <strong>[Number Position](https://bereket6244.github.io/NumberPosition/)</strong>